paucablop/chemotools/paper/paper.md

 # Adoption and applications

+The application of *chemometric* and machine learning

 Beyond its practical applications, ```chemotools``` has being utilized as an educational tool at universities for both Master's (MSc) and Doctoral (PhD) levels.
 Its incorporation into academic curricula provides a valuable way to enable the students to benefit from hands-on experience on real-world datasets gaining practical insights into the application of sophisticated techniques for preprocessing and analyzing spectral data.
-The tool's user-friendly interface, coupled with comprehensive documentation, has proven and enriching learning experience for students pursuing higher education in fields related to analytical chemistry and chemometrics.
+The tool's user-friendly interface, coupled with comprehensive documentation, has proven and enriching learning experience for students pursuing higher education in fields related to analytical chemistry and *chemometrics*.

 ![Applications of ```chemotools```.\label{fig:4}](../assets/images/applications.png)